pytest-dev/pytest-django/docs/database.rst

     from django.core.management import call_command

-    @pytest.fixture(scope='module')
+    @pytest.fixture(scope='session')
     def django_db_setup(django_db_setup, django_db_blocker):
         with django_db_blocker.unblock():
             call_command('loaddata', 'your_data_fixture.json')

-This piece of code will load a fixture called ``your_data_fixture.json`` using a Django command once per ``conftest.py`` module import (the scope of the fixture).
+This piece of code will load a fixture called ``your_data_fixture.json`` using a Django command once per test session - because of the scope of this fixture.
 All this data will be available to tests marked with :func:`pytest.mark.django_db` decorator, or tests which use :fixture:`db` fixture.
 The test data will be saved in the database, i.e. it will not just be part of a transactions.
 This example uses Django's fixture loading mechanism,